0PrashantYadav0/DeFi-Scholarship/README.md

 # DeFi-Scholarship

 **DeFi-Scholarship** is a decentralized platform for managing scholarships, utilizing blockchain technology for secure and transparent transactions.
-Built on the Aptos blockchain, it integrates smart contracts, a chatbot powered by Langchain and Mistral, and a React-based frontend for seamless user interaction.
+Built on the Aptos blockchain, it integrates smart contracts, a chatbot powered by Gemini, and a React-based frontend for seamless user interaction.

 ## Table of Contents